 Airbnb in advanced talks about new $1 bln loan - sources

-NEW YORK, April 14 (Reuters) - Airbnb is in advanced talks for a new $1 billion debt deal just weeks after it closed a $1 billion investment from private equity firms, according to two sources.
+NEW YORK/BOSTON/SAN FRANCISCO, April 14 (Reuters) - Airbnb is in advanced talks for a new $1 billion loan just days after the U.S. home rental company closed a $1 billion debt deal with private equity firms, people familiar with the matter said on Tuesday.

-One source familiar with the talks said the debt was first lien debt, meaning if Airbnb were to "go belly up" those creditors would be paid first.
-He added that there was no equity component to this debt deal.
+Airbnb, whose business is suffering as the coronavirus pandemic freezes global travel, is in discussions with investors such as private equity firms Apollo Global Management APO.N, Silver Lake, Sixth Street Partners, Oaktree Capital Management and Owl Rock, the sources said.

-The new debt talk comes as the home-sharing startup struggles as the coronavirus pandemic freezes global travel.
+The terms being discussed are first lien debt, meaning these creditors would be paid first if Airbnb were to default, the sources added.
+Airbnb is discussing a five-year loan which would have an interest rate of 750 basis points over the Libor benchmark, and is being sold to investors at a slight discount to the loan's par value which would see them earn a rate of around 12%.

 ((jane.lee@thomsonreuters.com; +1-415-344-3912; Reuters Messaging: jane.lee.thomsonreuters@reuters.net))